-Make a Cookie Monster apron for a toddler using this quick and easy cookie monster toddler apron pattern!
+Make a Cookie Monster apron for a toddler using this quick and easy cookie monster toddler apron tutorial!
 There’s even a pocket to keep a measuring spoon…or a cookie!
 It’s Cookie Monster’s mouth!
 Toddlers love helping in the kitchen.
 Make them a cute little apron to keep their clothes clean!
 It also doubles as a costume for dress-up time!
 This post contains affiliate links.

 I went looking for red fabric to make an Elmo apron, but came up short.
 I did have some of this royal blue and it was a no brainer.
 Cookie Monster, OF COURSE.
 I had enough blue for the front, straps, and neck straps, but not for the back.
 Not a big deal, I just used a darker blue for the back.
 I also used black fabric with white polka dots for the mouth and eyes because, again, that is what I had.